sublee/subl.ee/resume.md

 :   An interactive profiler for Python inspired by the Unity3D profiler.
     {: .note }

-:   Developed a tracing based and statistical profiler for Python with a handy
+:   Developed a Python profiler with an interactive TUI inspired by [the Unity
-    interactive TUI inspired by [the Unity profiler][unity-profiler].
+    profiler][unity-profiler].

     On GitHub, this project has been starred by 2.9k people.
 Also, it was the 3rd daily trending repository on Sep 22, 2014.